-Objective / heading Policy UNSDG 7.8 Development within the AONB Proposals for development in the AONB will be permitted only where they meet the objectives of the High Weald AONB Management Plan.
-15 UIFE ON LAND 11 SUSTAINABLE CITIES AND COMMUNITIES 7.9 Development adjacent to the AONB Where development is proposed outside of the AONB it must not damage or detract from the environment, character and landscape setting of the AONB.
-11 SUSTAINABLE CITIES AND COMMUNITIES 15 LIFE ON LAND 7.10 Development adjacent to ancient woodland Where development is proposed adjacent to Ancient Woodland, a curtilage or buffer of 50m must be included within the development to ensure that it does not damage or detract from the environment, character and landscape of the Ancient Woodland, unless the applicant can demonstrate very clearly how a smaller buffer would suffice.
-11 SUSTAINABLE CITIES AND COMMUNITIES 15 LIFE ON LAND 7.11 Flooding Development should not compromise the ability of the natural environment to mitigate flood risk, both to the development and to existing neighbouring properties.
-Developers should utilise natural environmental techniques to mitigate extreme weather events and flooding, such as Sustainable Urban Drainage and permeable surfaces, and be cognisant of the Habitats Directive and the HPC Sustainability Policy.
-15 UFE ON LAND 13 CLIMATE 13 ACTION 11 SUSTAINABLE CITIES AND COMMONTIES
+Objective / heading Policy UNSDG W4 Objective: to increase the amount of sustainably produced high quality timber and underwood for local markets.
+Management Plan Objectives: Field and Heath FH1 Objective: To secure agriculturally productive use for the fields of the High Weald, especially for local markets, as part of sustainable land management.
+FH2 Objective: To maintain the pattern of small irregularly shaped fields bounded by hedgerows and woodland.
+FH3 Objective: To enhance the ecological function of field and heath as part of the complex mosaic of High Weald habitats.
+FH4 Objective: To protect the archaeology and historic assets of field and heath.
+7.9 Development adjacent to the AONB Where development is proposed outside of the AONB it should seek to avoid or minimise damage to the environment, character and landscape setting of the AONB.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES 11 AND COMMUNITIES 15.
+Life on land 15 UFE ON LAND 7.10 Development adjacent to ancient woodland Where development is proposed adjacent to Ancient Woodland (as shown in Figure 38), a curtilage or buffer of 50m must be included within the development to ensure that it does not damage or detract from the environment, character and landscape of the Ancient Woodland, unless the applicant can demonstrate very clearly how a smaller buffer would suffice.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES 15.
+Life on land 15 UFE ON LAND

-Figure 5: Strategy Map - illustrates some of the key issues and addressed in and around the village of Horsmonden through the HNP
+Figure 5: Strategy Map - Illustrates some of the key issues and addressed in and around the village of Horsmonden through the HNP